filterpaper/filterpaper.github.io/qmk/userspace.md

 ```

-Userspace with shared source code for multiple keyboard .json files should look neat this way:
+Userspace with shared source code for multiple keyboard .json files will look neat in this manner:
 ```
 ~$ tree qmk_firmware/users/newbie/
 qmk_firmware/users/newbie/